Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ```

-So `App` is the highest component in our application, also it is where our state is managed, therefore, our update method will be placed in App.js and we will pass it down to the appropriate component, in our case the ToDoItem Component.
+We know that `App` is the highest component in our application, also it is the location that our state is managed, therefore, our update method will be placed in `App.js` and it will be passed down to the appropriate component, in our case, we are looking for the `ToDoItem` component.

 ```
 <ToDoItem